Republicans struggle to define a new governing coalition as Trump closes grip on party

 A recent poll by the National Republican Congressional Committee, released to GOP members of Congress and obtained by The Washington Post, uncovered just how palatable higher taxes are among voters if they feed the populist anger against wealthy interests.

-The April poll split House battleground district voters to ask about Biden’s $2.3 trillion infrastructure proposal.
-When the same question noted the plan would be paid for “by raising corporate taxes and raising taxes on the wealthiest families,” support for it grew.
+Voters in battleground House districts were split on Biden’s $2.3 trillion infrastructure proposal.
+When it was noted the plan would be paid for “by raising corporate taxes and raising taxes on the wealthiest families,” support for it grew.

-The same poll found three in four battleground voters agreed with the statements, “The power of a few elites and special interests rigs the system against regular people” and “Government is run by the wealthy and big corporations that [are] only looking out for themselves, not us.”
+The same poll found 3 in 4 voters in battleground districts agreed with the statements: “The power of a few elites and special interests rigs the system against regular people” and “Government is run by the wealthy and big corporations that [are] only looking out for themselves, not us.”

 Trump was able to push away from GOP traditions, ride that populist anger and marry it to a zest for culture battles that resonated among a wider swath of voters.
-Trump advisers said he was totally unconcerned about spending, which was an animating issue of the tea party, sometimes remarking that he wouldn’t be around to pay the debt, urging aides to “run the presses” and often pushing for packages with higher prices than some of his more conservative aides wanted.
+Trump advisers said he was totally unconcerned about spending, which was an animating issue of the tea party, sometimes remarking that he wouldn’t be around to pay the debt, urged aides to “run the presses” and often pushed for packages with higher prices than some of his more conservative aides wanted.
 In a sign that his position was persuasive, the House GOP caucus voted in March to once again allow members to push for earmarks that spend federal money on specific projects they favor, reversing its tea party-era opposition.

 In an effort to reorient the party away from the diverging priorities, House Minority Leader Kevin McCarthy (R-Calif.) and Banks have called for a new framing of the GOP around class divisions.

-“Corporate America is [the] Democratic Party,” McCarthy said in a late April interview with the conservative think tank American Compass, laying out the new message, “the American worker is the Republican Party.”
+“Corporate America is [the] Democratic Party,” McCarthy said in a late April interview with the conservative think tank American Compass, laying out the new message: “the American worker is the Republican Party.”

 Banks considers it a mistake, for instance, that the last Republican tax bill included permanent cuts for corporations but only temporary cuts for people.
-A recent Washington Post-ABC News poll found nearly 1 in 3 Republicans support raising the corporate tax again, from 21 percent to 28 percent, as President Biden has proposed.
+A recent Washington Post-ABC News poll found nearly 1 in 3 Republicans support raising the corporate tax again, from 21 percent to 28 percent, as Biden has proposed.
 GOP leaders in Washington have refused to consider an increase.

-“That told working class Americans that cutting corporate rates is more important than individuals and families,” said Banks, who also opposes raising tax rates.
-“All of our members should go back to their districts, pull together working class voters and do town halls and just shut up and listen.”
+“That told working-class Americans that cutting corporate rates is more important than individuals and families,” said Banks, who also opposes raising tax rates.
+“All of our members should go back to their districts, pull together working-class voters and do town halls and just shut up and listen.”

 Democrats are skeptical that Republicans will be able to make the case without Trump on the ballot, especially since Biden has focused his communications around the economy on winning support from working people.
-They point to polls that have long affiliated Republicans with the interests of the wealthy and big companies and the party’s broader refusal to raise taxes on upper income Americans.
+They point to polls that have long affiliated Republicans with the interests of the wealthy and big companies and the party’s broader refusal to raise taxes on upper-income Americans.

 “A Republican pivot won’t change those perceptions after decades of their party pushing and passing tax policy in the opposite direction,” said Nick Gourevitch, a Democratic pollster at Global Strategy Group who has been advising Democrats on midterm messaging.

 There has been some movement on other issues in corners of the party.
 Two Trump allies, Sens.
-Josh Hawley (R-Mo.) and Tom Cotton (R-Ark.) backed his call for larger stimulus checks for Americans and have separately backed plans to raise the minimum wage.
-Sen. Marco Rubio (R-Fla.) has more recently urged Republicans to look favorably on unionization efforts at Amazon, a company that is run by the owner of The Washington Post.
+Josh Hawley (R-Mo.) and Tom Cotton (R-Ark.), backed his call for larger stimulus checks for Americans and have separately backed plans to raise the minimum wage.
+Sen. Marco Rubio (R-Fla.) has more recently urged Republicans to look favorably on unionization efforts at Amazon.
+(Amazon founder and chief executive Jeff Bezos owns The Post.)

 But the bulk of the Republican pitch so far has been on cultural issues, which the party has attempted to reframe as a matter of class oppression, feeding into the sense of grievance so successfully mined by Trump.

-“Right now, what are the dominant concerns among conservative voters?” said Banks.
+“Right now, what are the dominant concerns among conservative voters?”
+Banks said.
 “A lot of it is free speech or political correctness, the wokeness of the moment.”

-In a presentation to donors last month, RNC Chairwoman Ronna McDaniel focused on “fighting big tech” and “election integrity,” according to a person present who spoke on the condition of anonymity to discuss the private exchange.
+In a presentation to donors last month, Republican National Committee Chairwoman Ronna McDaniel focused on “fighting Big Tech” and “election integrity,” according to a person present who spoke on the condition of anonymity to discuss the private exchange.
 There was no talk of government spending or debt concerns.
-Much of a recent National Republican Senatorial Committee poll also focused on big tech and other cultural issues.
+Much of a recent National Republican Senatorial Committee poll also focused on Big Tech and other cultural issues.

-When donors gathered at Trump’s Mar-a-Lago Club earlier this year for a retreat, they cheered most heavily when Gov. Ron DeSantis (R-Fla.) vowed to take on big tech, media and even corporations, people present at the gathering said.
+When donors gathered at Trump’s Mar-a-Lago Club earlier this year for a retreat, they cheered most heavily when Florida Gov. Ron DeSantis (R) vowed to take on Big Tech, media and even corporations, people present at the gathering said.
 Trump said little in his remarks about traditional GOP concerns — only briefly mentioning immigration and trade.

-“There was this playbook written in 1980 that applied conservative principles to the problems of 198o, and it is now a very dog-eared playbook that conservatives have been flipping through ever since,” said Oren Cass, the executive director of American Compass, which has been advocating for revisions to GOP policy.
+“There was this playbook written in 1980 that applied conservative principles to the problems of 198o, and it is now a very dog-eared playbook that conservatives have been flipping through ever since,” said Oren Cass, executive director of American Compass, which advocates for revisions to GOP policy.
 “Trump himself I liken to an earthquake.
 He knocked things down and showed what was weak.”

 That has left a challenge for traditionally free-market conservative groups like Americans for Prosperity, which has historically been backed by the family that owns Koch Industries.
 The group has long advocated a more libertarian approach to economic policy, including lower corporate and individual tax rates.

 “I think the movement for sure is not as singularly focused as it was in 2009.
-There are a lot of distractions,” said Tim Phillips, the president of Americans for Prosperity, who spoke at the Waterford event as part of a national tour to raise awareness about Democratic tax and spending policies.
+There are a lot of distractions,” said Tim Phillips, who is president of Americans for Prosperity and who spoke at the Waterford event as part of a national tour to raise awareness about Democratic tax and spending policies.
 “But I am sensing now a growing energy and an unhappiness with what is going on.”

-Others like Marc Short, who served as chief of staff to vice president Mike Pence, have largely avoided talking about Trump, even though the former president seems determined to remain a national focus by continuing to spread debunked conspiracy theories about the last election and attack his Republican critics.
+Others, such as Marc Short, who served as chief of staff to Vice President Mike Pence, have largely avoided talking about Trump, even though the former president seems determined to remain a national focus by continuing to spread debunked allegations about the last election and attack his Republican critics.
 Short is instead pushing out polling about taxes — and how they could go up — through Pence’s group, Advancing American Freedom.
-In an interview, Short said he knew the concern about higher taxes was not front of mind for the party right now, but that it could be again.
+In an interview, Short said he knows concern about higher taxes is not front of mind for the party, but that it could be again.

-“If Republicans are focused on the tax plan and talking about it, that will drive news coverage too,” Short said.
+“If Republicans are focused on the tax plan and talking about it, that will drive news coverage, too,” Short said.
 “The more we’re fighting internal battles, we’re allowing Democrats to accomplish more because we’re distracted.”

-Amid the buffet tables in Waterford, where pulled pork sandwiches were on the menu, there were are some signs of hope that their party will find a way to unify.
+Amid the buffet tables in Waterford, where pulled pork sandwiches were on the menu, there were some signs of hope that the party will find a way to unify.
 Cortis, who sells crude pro-Trump merchandise including a car magnet that compares Vice President Harris to a prostitute, decided to stay for the rally and said he shared the concern about Democratic tax increases.
-Others at the event said they sensed a broader coalition in the state growing out of frustration with coronavirus pandemic restrictions and economic concerns.
+Others at the event said they sensed a broader coalition in the state growing out of frustration with coronavirus restrictions and economic concerns.

-Meshawn Maddock, the co-chairwoman of the Michigan Republican Party, spread false claims of voter fraud in the state after the 2020 election and warned of a potential “civil war” before the Jan.
+Meshawn Maddock, co-chairwoman of the Michigan Republican Party, spread false claims of voter fraud in the state after the 2020 election and warned of a potential “civil war” before the Jan.
 6 riot.
 But she attended the Americans for Prosperity event, where her daughter spoke, cheering on the speakers as they denounced spending and warned of coming inflation.

 She said attendance at recent Republican gatherings in the state had been strong.
-“What is happening is there a harvest out there,” she said of the anger in the state.
+“What is happening is there is a harvest out there,” she said of the anger in the state.
 “And the Republican Party is going to reap the harvest.”

 But the Trumpian focus of the party still carries risk in these parts of the country, where a significant share of college-educated suburban voters turned against the GOP during the Trump years.
-Former Rep. David Trott (R-Mich.) represented Waterford during Trump’s first two years after winning election during the height of tea party influence in 2014.
+Former Republican congressman Dave Trott represented Waterford during Trump’s first two years after first winning election during the height of tea party influence in 2014.
 He has since renounced the party.

 “It is just so strange to me.
 When I ran, it was about fiscal conservatism and keeping the size of the federal government smaller rather than larger.
 It was about the national debt,” he said.
-“And now Trump, because of his persona, it seems like he has hijacked the party, and we are focused on nonsensical things like the deep state and conspiracy theories.”
+“And now Trump, because of his persona, it seems like he has hijacked the party, and we are focused on nonsensical things like the ‘deep state’ and conspiracy theories.”

-The question is whether these divisions fade as the nation gets closer to another election, and Republicans turn their attention more on their opponents.
+The question is whether these divisions fade as the nation gets closer to another election and Republicans turn their attention more on their opponents.

 “That’s the main priority: to stop the Democrats,” said Sen. Lindsey O. Graham (R-S.C.), who said he has been working with Trump on drafting a new policy agenda for 2022, though advisers say the former president remains more interested in re-litigating the past election.
 “Democrats have done a better job of uniting us than we have.”